Bashing Israel In A Linguistics Paper Without Being Noam Chomsky

 During the Lebanese Civil War (1975-92), the pronunciation of the Levantine word for ‘tomato’ served as a clue to one’s ethnic/national identity in a war situation (Suleiman, 2004).
 In some cases, the pronunciation served as a boundary setter, a matter of life or death.

 Unable to access the book by Suleiman, I turned to a Lebanese friend for help in understanding what this might mean.
 He said he had no idea what they were getting at.
 I am reading into it that perhaps the authors mean that the Palestinians’ lives were in danger during the Civil War and they could be identified by their accents.
 Unable to check it out leaves me wondering if and how this is Israel’s fault as well.

 In the dramatic conclusions to this paper, the authors claim that the grandmother

 is trying to maintain her birth language, the language of her Palestinian identity. . . .
 This is an indication of pride in her rural identity and solidarity with her rural roots.

 I think anyone who knows middle-aged or elderly immigrants knows that she does not have to try very hard.
 In fact, she would have to work hard at abandoning her birth language if that was what she wanted to do.
-Maintaining her birth language is the most natural eventuality, especially if the people with whom she interacted when in Lebanon and Kuwait were other Palestinian Arab refugees, and the fact of her age at immigration to the United States.
+Maintaining her birth language is the most natural eventuality, especially if the people with whom she interacted when in Lebanon and Kuwait were other Palestinian Arabs, and the fact of her age at immigration to the United States.
 If in all places, her environment was made up of people who left the land that soon became Israel, then it is easy to see how she would have maintained her original manner of speaking.
 You do not need a linguistics degree to know that.

 Thus, we have seen that war and displacement has resulted in the younger participants shift in language use, whereas the older participants maintain their identity and language.